-The number one “secret” to shooting with a DSLR camera, is shooting in manual mode.
-This is a great way as a photographer to develop a style and learn to work with light and have more control over your photos.
+The number one secret to shooting with a DSLR camera, is shooting in manual mode.
+This is a great way as a photographer to develop a style and learn to work with light and have more control over their photos.

 I recommend you practice playing around with these settings and how they all relate to each other.
 There really is no replacement for practice!

 Let’s dive into this a little deeper by exploring the 3 key components of manual mode

 ISO measures your camera’s sensitivity to light.
 Basically what you need to know is lower ISO=higher quality image (less noise), but less light.
 Higher ISO=lower quality image (more noise), but more light.
 So, if your shooting on a bright day with lots of light, you can shoot at a lower ISO.
 If your shooting on a darker day with less light, you may need to shoot at a higher ISO (Here’s a short video that displays this concept!)